Introduction

 Culture and Harvest

-Rotate parsley and cilantro plantings each year to avoid soil-borne diseases.
-Multiple harvests within a year are possible with parsley.
-A well-maintained planting can be cut from three to five times in a season.
-Parsley will not overwinter.
+Rotate away from Apiaceae crops to avoid soil-borne diseases.
+Parsley can be cut all at once or selectively.
+Selective cuttings of parsley can prolong harvests, and a well-maintained planting can be cut from three to five times in a season.
+Parsley can be overwintered in high tunnels.
 Cut leaves approximately 1" above the soil line to avoid damaging the growing point.
 Harvesting should begin in early July with a mid- to late April seeding date.
 Cilantro should be harvested before it begins to bolt, and only one harvest is possible.
-Sequential seedings should be made to ensure steady supply.
+Sequential seedings can be made to ensure steady supply.